 For fervent fans of New Mexico’s famed Hatch chile, no other pepper will do.
-The fire-roasted pepper’s measured heat, fruity flavor, and gentle twang are an essential ingredient in New Mexican cuisine and throughout the southwest, from chile to burger toppings and enchiladas.
+The fire-roasted capsicum’s measured heat, fruity flavor, and gentle twang are an essential ingredient in New Mexican cuisine and throughout the Southwest, from salsas to burgers to enchiladas.

-But finding genuine Hatch chiles outside New Mexico can be a bit of a challenge.
-Which is why we asked our Hatch chile correspondent David Tanis for his favorite sources.
+But finding genuine Hatch chiles outside the Land of Enchantment can be a bit of a challenge.
+Which is why we asked chef, cookbook author, and Hatch chile connoisseur David Tanis for his favorite sources.
 Here’s where to start your own chile hunt.

-Preston Mitchell is a fourth-generation Hatch chile man, and his online store is a go-to destination for fresh, frozen, and even freeze-dried Hatch chiles.
+Preston Mitchell is a fourth-generation Hatch man, and his online store is a go-to destination for fresh, frozen, and even freeze-dried Hatch chiles.
 Get Fresh Hatch Green Chiles »

-In addition to frozen green chiles, Hatch Chile express also sells chile seeds for planting and decorative dried red chile ristras.
+In addition to frozen green chiles, Hatch Chile Express also sells chile seeds for planting in your own garden and decorative dried red chile ristras.
+Get Handpicked Hatch Chiles »

 Flame-roasted green chiles straight from the valley are just the start at 505 Southwestern.
 The peppers make their way into their jarred salsas, sauces, and even into their queso dips.
 Get Flame Roasted Green Chile »